 This study aims to develop a predictive model of electricity consumption by examining the energy consumption patterns of business customers using the data described previously.
 We divide consumption behavior into two parts: customers who use peak-load electricity and those who are off-peak, using the K-Means Clustering model in classifying and determining the best number of clusters using Elbow and Principal Component Analysis (PCA) methods.
 We categorize customers based on their average electricity usage per month.
 These findings can help companies identify the electricity consumption used by customers to help optimize the power provided by the company.

+The flow in this paper will be written as follows.
+The first part describes the background of the problem, gaps in the research, and the purpose.
+The second part describes a literature review on customer segmentation carried out in previous studies.
+Section 3 describes the research method to be carried out.
+Section 4 will explain the results and discussion.
+Section 5 will present the conclusions, implications, current limitations, and future research.

 Literature Review

-Previous studies in customer segmentation have explored various dimensions of customer clustering problems [6]– [10].
-Many of them use the marketing context as a case study.
-The K-Means clustering model explores customer grouping by considering the specified product preferences and predicting customer behavior in buying products offered by the company[6].
+Table 1 presents an overview of previous studies that focuses on customer segmentation using transaction/ customer credentials data.
+As shown, we categorize related articles based on its business context, dataset, segmentation features, and the segmentation method.

+Table 1 Reviewed Studies on Customer Segmentation